IM-Deane/crwn-clothing/README.md

 ~~Therefore, besides brushing up on core concepts, the main goal of this project is to build a large-scale react app with class-based components.~~

-After deploying the application to Heroku, i've completed to beginner version of the course.
+After successfully deploying the site to Heroku, i've completed the beginner version of the course.

 At this point, I've learned how to create a fully functional E-commerce store.